Anxieties resurface as gunfire erupts on NYC subway

 In the 1980s, New York City’s subways were a symbol of urban disorder: graffiti-covered, crime-plagued and shunned by tourists.

-Like the rest of the city, though, the subways have cleaned up their act in recent decades.
+Like the rest of the city, though, the subways have since cleaned up their act.
 Before COVID-19 hit, the main problem with the trains wasn’t crime but overcrowding and breakdowns related to aging infrastructure.

 After the Sept.
 11 terror attacks, New Yorkers learned to live with the worry that the subways or other parts of the city could be a terror target.